 It can be really hard to find the right medical accessories to treat your health conditions.
 With a quick google search, you’ll often find a million sources telling you one thing, and a million others telling you something different.
 Sometimes there is just too much information and it’s impossible to narrow down what is important and relevant to you.

-That’s what often happens when it comes to compression socks and diabetic socks.
+That’s what often happens when it comes to diabetic socks vs compression socks.
+Are diabetic socks the same as compression socks?
+What are diabetic socks for?
+What do diabetic socks do?
 Who should use compression socks?
-What are their benefits?
-Why should someone wear diabetic socks?
-What can they do?
+What are compression socks for and what are their benefits?
+Are compression socks good for diabetics?
 These are just a few of the questions we get asked every single day!

 To make things simple, we’ve broken down the differences between these two socks, and created a guide for you to easily determine if you should wear compression socks, or if you should wear diabetic socks.
 Keep reading to learn all about diabetic and compression socks!

 WHAT ARE COMPRESSION SOCKS?

 First thing’s first - what are compression socks for?
 Compression socks work to stimulate circulation in your legs and feet by helping push fluids and blood out of your legs and back up to the heart.
 They create a gradient of pressure by having a snug fit around the ankle, with the tightness gradually reducing towards the top of the sock.

 Dr. Segal’s sock technology incorporates special design and technological features to ensure that the compression socks provide you with the ultimate support, comfort and performance!
 Click here to learn more about Dr. Segal’s sock technology.